What is Marion Ross's Net Worth?

 After appearing in a few films and television shows in the early 1970s, Ross landed what would become her most well-known role as Marion Cunningham in "Happy Days" on ABC.
 She remained on the show from 1974 until 1984 and became widely known throughout the United States and the world, given the massive success of the show.
 She received Primetime Emmy Award nominations for her work on the show in both 1979 and 1984.
 Later, she reprised her role on the spin-off series, "Joanie Loves Chachi," and "Family Guy."

 In 1996, she starred as Rosie Dunlop in the film "The Evening Star," a sequel to "Terms of Endearment."
 Though the film itself received lukewarm reviews, Ross's performance was praised.
 She was nominated for a 1997 Golden Globe Award for Best Supporting Actress and also won the 1997 Lone Star Film and Television Award for Best Supporting Actress.
-Around this time, she also landed a recurring roles on "Touched by an Angel," "The Drew Carey Show," "That '70s Show," "Gilmore Girls," and "Hollywood Squares."
+Around this time, she also landed a recurring role on "Touched by an Angel," "The Drew Carey Show," "That '70s Show," "Gilmore Girls," and "Hollywood Squares."

 Ross also began working in voiceover work during the 1990s.
 She had voice roles in "King of the Hill," SpongeBob SquarePants," "Kung Fun Panda: Legends of Awesomeness," "Handy Manny," and "The Wild Thornberrys," among others.

 In 2007, Ross appeared in "Music Within," a period drama film.
 She also appeared in ABC's "Brothers & Sisters" around the same time.
-In 2008, Ross she appeared in the film "Superhero Movie" and also landed a guest spot on "The New Adventures of Old Christine" in 2009.
+In 2008, Ross appeared in the film "Superhero Movie" and also landed a guest spot on "The New Adventures of Old Christine" in 2009.
 The following year, she guest-starred on "Nurse Jackie" and on "Grey's Anatomy."
 She also appeared in the television film "Scooby-Doo!
 Curse of the Lake Monster."
 In 2013, she appeared on "Major Crimes" and "The Middle" and then appeared on "Two and a Half Men" in 2014.

 In 2018, Ross announced that she would be officially retiring from acting.
 She has since only made minor appearances in online projects.